 Career Pathways provides the guidance students and parents need to understand and navigate the multiple pathways available.
 When needed, we also provide transportation, child care, food, training costs, costs associated with licensure, enrollment requirements, and equipment including computers, materials and clothing in order to remove every possible obstacle to opportunity our students face.

 NC Works Next Gen: A program offering career advising, mentoring and leadership development to help young adults ages 16 to 24 remove the obstacles to careers.
-MeckEd provides services for young adults attending Garinger, Harding, Independence and Julius Chambers high schools.
+MeckEd provides services for young adults attending Garinger, Harding, Julius Chambers and West Charlotte high schools.
 For those not in school full-time or with a full-time job, Central Piedmont Community College and ResCare Workforce Services are the partner organizations.
 We can also connect young adults who don’t meet program eligibility with other youth-serving organizations.